COVID-19 Related Resources for Child Care Providers

 Child care providers must report any positive COVID-19 cases they become aware of in any individual that has been on their program site within the past fourteen days to the Orange County Health Care Agency and the State of California Community Care Licensing Division.
-To view details regarding next steps if you are notified of a positive case in a staff member, participant or anyone who has been present in your program please, click here.
+To view details regarding next steps if you are notified of a positive case in a staff member, participant or anyone who has been present in your program, click here.

 Answers from California Community Care Licensing Division to many of your COVID-19 related questions.